 Paying your credit card early can save money on interest

-Many credit cards have something called a “grace period,” usually 21 to 25 days after the end of your statement period, for you to pay your bill.
-Many cards don’t charge interest during the grace period, but some do.
+Credit cards typically have something called a “grace period,” usually 21 to 25 days after the end of your statement period, for you to pay your bill.
+Most cards don’t charge interest during the grace period, but some do.